xyzmaps/xyz-documentation/docs/api/index.md

-Data Hub is a real-time self-hosted location hub for discovering, storing, retrieving, manipulating and publishing private or public mapping data.
+XYZ Maps is a real-time self-hosted location hub for discovering, storing, retrieving, manipulating and publishing private or public mapping data.

 It uses the concepts of **Spaces** to store your data.
 A Space is your own geospatial data repository, which you can quickly create when needed to store data.